 Firstly, you’re in a unique state when you first wake up.
 Your body, mind and soul are relaxed and receptive.
 Whatever you do first thing in the morning has a greater impact than at others time of day.
 Which do you think will lead you into a happier day?
 Listening to stressful world news and scrolling through your newsfeed or taking time to immerse yourself in self-care, quiet and acceptance?

-Quiet quality: mornings are great for meditation as they're peaceful
+Quiet quality: peaceful mornings are great for meditation

 Also, many of us seem to wake up immediately into our to-do lists and our worries.
 It’s stressful.
 A short morning meditation will create a space for you to recognize and rest in your 'being' rather than in 'doing.'
 You will connect with being aware, being present, with whatever is here now for you.